ziadalzarka/rapid.io/README.md

 ### Blocks may be used multiple times with different variables

-Blocks are the most fundmental building block of the Chain and one block can be used multiple times with different configurations, for example:
+Blocks are the most fundmental building block of The Chain and one block can be used multiple times with different configurations, for example:

 > A validation middleware block may be used to build different endpoints and configured with different models.